 The AFEES website welcomes escape & evasion book links and references.
 Please send these to the Webmaster and we will post the appropriate book references on the website.
 A link in blue may be to the author or his or her representative or where a copy can be purchased.
 We welcome new titles and suggestions.
 See also at the bottom of the page the links to other websites for their lists of escape & evasion-related books which may include books not on this list.

-Air Forces Escape and Evasion Society (AFEES), with Friends of the Air Force Academy Library, EVADE!, Evasion Experiences of American Aircrews in World War II, dvd.
-2014, copyright by AFEES.
+AFEES, with the Friends of the Air Force Academy Library, jointly produced the dvd EVADE!, Evasion Experiences of American Aircrews in World War II, in 2004.
+It is copyrighted by AFEES.
 For further information, click here.

 Armstrong, James E., Escape!
 (No publisher found.)
 AFEES member Jim Armstrong’s evasion story.

 Baybutt, Ron, Colditz: The Great Escapes, Little Brown & Co., 1983.
 Colditz escape stories with German photographs of the men and their escapes.

 Bodson, Herman, Downed Allied Airmen and Evasion of Capture: The Role of Local Resistance Networks in World War II.
 Jefferson, No. Carolina: Carolinal & London: McFarland & Co., Inc., 2005.
 The rise of the Resistance groups in helping Allied airmen.

 Brome, Vincent, The Way Back, The Story of Lieut.
 Commander Pat O’Leary.
 London: The Companion Book Club, 1958 (also published as The Spy, New York: Pyramid Books, 1961).
 The story of the Pat O’Leary Escape Line.

 Burgess, A., The Longest Tunnel, published by Pocket.
 The true story of the WWII’s Great Escape from Stalag Luft II, from its planning to bringing the Gestapo killers to justice.